 First Things First: What Is Mouthwash?

-There are many different kinds of mouthwash from varying brands, all offering slightly different benefits.
+There are many different kinds of mouthwash from varying brands, offering slightly different benefits.
 Looking at the ingredients can tell you a lot about the product you’re using.
-Many mouthwashes contain alcohol to help kill bacteria and germs in the mouth that cause bad breath and decay.
+Many types of mouthwashes contain alcohol to help kill bacteria and germs in the mouth that cause bad breath and decay.
 If you suffer from dry mouth, you may want to avoid alcohol-based mouthwashes and opt for something specially designed for people prone to your condition.
-Fluoride is another common ingredient that helps to strengthen tooth enamel and prevent cavities from forming, and some brands boast an extra strong fluoride recipe to help keep teeth healthy!
-Almost all mouthwashes will have a specific flavor and choosing between them comes down to your own personal preference.
+Fluoride is another common ingredient that helps strengthen tooth enamel and prevent cavities from forming, and some brands boast an extra-strong fluoride recipe to help keep teeth healthy!
+Almost all mouthwashes will have a specific flavor, and choosing between them comes down to your own personal preference.

 But Does It Work?

-Studies have consistently shown that mouthwash helps to cut down on bacteria and leads to a lowered risk of plaque buildup and gingivitis.
+Studies have consistently shown that mouthwash helps cut down on bacteria and leads to a lowered risk of plaque buildup and gingivitis.
 Aside from helping to keep your mouth healthy, mouthwash also helps reduce bad breath and leaves your mouth simply feeling fresher.
 Some mouthwashes tout cosmetic benefits and are even specially formulated to help whiten teeth!
-There are dozens of different brands out there to choose from so it’s easy to find a mouthwash with the qualities you’re after.
-The American Dental Association (ADA) has a list of approved mouthwashes on their website, so be sure to cross reference yours to make sure it is up to the highest dental standards and provides you with all the benefits you need!
+There are dozens of different brands out there to choose from, so it’s easy to find a mouthwash with the qualities you’re after.
+The American Dental Association (ADA) has a list of approved mouthwashes on its website, so be sure to cross-reference yours to ensure it is up to the highest dental standards.
+It provides you with all the benefits you need!

 Things To Consider

 While the benefits of mouthwash are great, there are a few things to be wary of.
 It’s important to note that spitting out mouthwash is essential, and children under 6 should not use mouthwash as they run the risk of swallowing more than is safe.
-Additionally, the use of saltwater as a natural, at-home alternative to store bought brands can be a great way to help heal a wound in your mouth or as a quick fix when you’re out of your standard mouthwash!
-Saltwater rinses should be limited to short term use, however, because salt can be corrosive to teeth if used over prolonged periods.
+Additionally, the use of saltwater as a natural, at-home alternative to store-bought brands can be a great way to help heal a wound in your mouth or as a quick fix when you’re out of your standard mouthwash!
+Saltwater rinses should be limited to short-term use because salt can be corrosive to teeth if used over prolonged periods.